Estimating the mass of galactic components using machine learning algorithms: Predictions for Observational Data

-The relation between the luminous mass and the bulge-disk masses is described by eq. \eqref{eq: Mstar}. $M_{\star}$ can be determined by a scaling relation (see Fig. \ref{fig: mean and std of nets}).
-Thus, for a specific value for $M_{\text{bulge}}$, the $M_{\text{disk}}$ will only take values within certain intervals, and vice versa.
+The relation between the luminous mass and the bulge--disk masses is described by Equation \eqref{eq: Mstar}. $M_{\star}$ can be determined by a scaling relation (see Figure \ref{fig: mean and std of nets}).
+Thus, for a specific value for $M_{\text{bulge}}$, the $M_{\text{disk}}$ will only take values within certain intervals and vice versa.

-Figure \ref{fig: bulge-disk} shows bulge and disk masses of galaxies within both datasets.
+Figure \ref{fig: bulge-disk} shows the bulge and disk masses of galaxies within both datasets.
 The mock catalogue shows a trimodal distribution.
-The most prominent region, for $M_{\text{disk}}>10^8 M_{\odot/h}$, corresponds to low values for $M_{\text{bulge}}$, and it is associated to disk-dominated galaxies.
-The second region, for $M_{\text{bulge}}>10^{10}M_{\odot/h}$ is the bulge-dominated region \citep{Conselice}.
-This sort of galaxies are usually dubbed as cD$-$like galaxies (central dominant) \citep{Guo-Catalog,cd-galaxies} This behaviour arises in both observed and simulated galaxies, although disk-dominant galaxies are more abundant in both cases.
+The most prominent region for $M_{\text{disk}}>10^8 M_{\odot/h}$ corresponds to low values for $M_{\text{bulge}}$, and it is associated with disk-dominated galaxies.~The second region for $M_{\text{bulge}}>10^{10}M_{\odot/h}$ is the bulge-dominated region \citep{Conselice}.~These sorts of galaxies are usually dubbed as cD-like galaxies (central-dominant) \citep{Guo-Catalog,cd-galaxies}.
+This behaviour arises in both observed and simulated galaxies, although disk-dominant galaxies are more abundant in both cases.

-The third region in the $M_{\text{bulge}}-M_{\text{disk}}$, which corresponds to galaxies with both small disks and bulges, are only shown for the mock data.
+The third region in the $M_{\text{bulge}}-M_{\text{disk}}$ plane corresponds to galaxies with both small disks and bulges, and they are only shown for the mock data.
 This discrepancy suggests that there may be an observational bias because current telescopes might not be able to detect the low-luminosity galaxies that appear in the numerical simulations.

-The NN prediction is also shown in Fig. \ref{fig: bulge-disk}.
-For this last sample, the relationship between disk and bulge is nonlinear and not readily fitted with an analytic function as it happens with scaling relations derived in section \ref{subsec:Mass-mag}.
-This can be due to the multimodal distribution suggesting that different scaling relations between bulge-disk mass components might arise for different galaxies within the sample.
-Nevertheless, the machine learning algorithm can make good predictions for disk-dominant galaxies.
+The NN prediction is also shown in Figure \ref{fig: bulge-disk}.
+For this last sample, the relationship between disk and bulge is nonlinear and not readily fitted with an analytic function as it happens with scaling relations derived in Section \ref{subsec:Mass-mag}.
+This is related to the multimodal distribution, suggesting that different scaling relations between bulge--disk mass components might arise for different galaxies within the sample.
+Nevertheless, the ML algorithm can make good predictions for disk-dominant galaxies.
 Furthermore, it is interesting that the NN algorithm gives rise to mass predictions consistent with the SDSS distribution and does not predict bulge-dominant galaxies as expected.
 Giving more accurate information about larger bulges can involve more complicated dynamics.